 - Practical Workshop on Strain and 3-D Cropping.

 - Attend Wednesday afternoon workshops and you will receive a time-limited, fully functional, uploadable version of QLAB as well as important TEE and TTE volumes.

 The Cardiovascular Research Foundation is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Documentation of awarded credit is provided for registered attendees in exchange for completed activity evaluations.
-Certificates of attendance are provided to all registered attendees in their meeting materials.
+Documentation of awarded credit is provided for registered attendees who complete the activity evaluation on the CRF events app or online at cme.crf.org.
+Certificates of attendance are available to all registered attendees.